 Dr Michelle Cowley-Cunningham

 Research: Michelle was a principal investigator on the Family Business Succession Project, conducting the first all-island practitioner-led study of Irish family business succession (Clinton et al., 2024).
 Other projects addressed: how sustainable business values promote child and adolescent mental health, via their health and participation rights, in the climate crisis context (UN submission, 2023; Cowley-Cunningham et al., 2023); and the impact new mental health legislation may have on business models that draw on principles of community-led care (Rogers et al., 2023).
 Michelle also co-authored a professions-led overview, introducing new legislative and framework-driven developments for children’s participation rights in the Rep. of Ireland, with psychology colleagues for The Irish Psychologist (Carey et al., 2024).
+Recent collaborative work with Dr Eric Clinton and Dr Catherine Faherty focuses on entrepreneurial behaviour, for example, the development of a new explanatory model of creative entrepreneurial behaviour founded on the psychological capital that families (or familiness) possess(es).
+Other new projects investigate the role active learning plays in mediating children's climate anxiety, how digitalisation enables human development, and the circumstances under which entrepreneurial training enhances human flourishing.

-Impact: Michelle's postdoctoral research has featured in The Conversation UK, RTE.ie, The Sunday Times, Business Post, and The Irish Psychologist as a cover article.
+Impact: Michelle's postdoctoral research has featured in articles by The Conversation UK, The Guardian, The Sunday Times Climate Supplement, RTE.ie, RTE Brainstorm, Business Post, The Journal, and both The Irish Times and The Irish Psychologist magazines as cover stories.
 Her practitioner-led research with the NCFB on the topic of family business resilience was submitted as part of, and won, the Small Business Charter Excellence Award 2024 in the 'Outstanding Stakeholder Engagement' category.
+While at the NCFB, Michelle was also research administrator as Irish delegate for the GUESSS global student entrepreneurship consortium’s survey report 2023/24 (Sieger et al., 2024).